Hoang0211/to-do-list/README.md

 ## Technologies Used

+This project saves data to local storage and is deployed using GitHub Pages.

-- React.js (Hooks)
+- React.js
-- Node SASS
-- Local Storage
-- GitHub Pages
+- SCSS

 [Back To Top](#Table-Of-Contents)